cheahshingdhee/Traffic_Sign_Recognition/readme.txt

 Instruction to run the program:
 Step 1: Make sure you have Python 3.7 installed in your system.

-Step 2: Create a virtual environment for this project.
+Step 2: Create a virtual environment and activate the environment for this project.
 Open Command Prompt with current directory, and key in several command below: python -m venv .venv
 .venv\Scripts\activate.bat